Mayor: Officer who put knee on man’s neck should be charged

 Many activists, citizens and celebrities called for criminal charges before Frey did.
 But Floyd’s family and the community may have to wait months, if not years, before investigations are complete.

-Floyd family attorney Ben Crump, a prominent civil rights lawyer, called for peaceful protests.
+Floyd family attorney Benjamin Crump, a prominent civil rights lawyer, called for peaceful protests.

+The chief defended the department’s use of tear gas to break up Tuesday night’s protests, saying officers used it only after some people broke into a secure area that gave them access to squad cars and weapons.

-Gov. Tim Walz and Minnesota’s two top black law enforcement officials — Attorney General Keith Ellison and Public Safety Commissioner John Harrington — promised a thorough, transparent investigation.
-But Walz and Ellison stopped short of endorsing the mayor’s call for charging the officer, saying the legal process needs to play out.
+Gov. Tim Walz and Minnesota’s two top law enforcement officials — Attorney General Keith Ellison and Public Safety Commissioner John Harrington, both black — promised a thorough, transparent investigation.
+But Walz and Ellison didn’t endorse the mayor’s call to immediately charge the officer, saying the legal process needs to play out.

 “I understand the emotions are running high, and I think it’s important for the mayor to channel the emotion of the people who he represents.
 But I think it is critical that we adhere very closely to the facts and the law and the normal process,” Ellison said.

-The Hennepin County Attorney’s Office, which would prosecute any state charges against the officer, issued a statement saying that Floyd’s death had “outraged us and people across the country” and that the case “deserves the best we can give.”
+The Hennepin County Attorney’s Office, which would prosecute any state charges, issued a statement saying that Floyd’s death had “outraged us and people across the country” and that the case “deserves the best we can give.”

 The FBI was investigating whether officers willfully deprived Floyd of his civil rights.

-Floyd’s death and the recent uproar over the death of Ahmaud Arbery in Georgia have reopened the divide between minority communities and police that grew to a national uproar following the 2014 killings of Eric Garner and Michael Brown, the 2015 killing of Freddie Gray and others.
+Floyd’s death and that of Ahmaud Arbery in Georgia have reopened the divide between minority communities and police that grew to a national uproar following the 2014 killings of Eric Garner and Michael Brown, the 2015 killing of Freddie Gray and others.

-Speaking to reporters at Cape Canaveral, Florida, President Donald Trump called the arrest in Minneapolis “a very, very sad event” and said his administration was going to “look at it.”
-The president was in Florida for the scheduled launch of a SpaceX rocket, which was later canceled because of threatening weather.
+Speaking to reporters at Cape Canaveral, Florida, President Donald Trump called the death in Minneapolis “a very, very sad event” and said his administration was going to “look at it.”
+Later, he tweeted that he had asked for the federal investigation be expedited.

 It also “sends a very clear message to the black community and black lives that are under threat every single day,” Biden added, saying he was glad the mayor and the police department fired the officers, “but I don’t think that’s enough.”